MicrosoftDocs/defender-docs/defender-endpoint/linux-preferences.md

 - Muted (`mute`): Mount points marked as noexec aren't scanned as part of RTP, these mount point can be created for:
   - Database files on Database servers for keeping data base files.
   - File server can keep data files mountpoints with noexec option.
-  - Back up can keep data files mountpoints with noexec option.
+  - Backup can keep data files mountpoints with noexec option.

 |Description|JSON Value|Defender Portal Value|
 |---|---|---|